-➤ The second public participation was held from the 10 April to the 18 April 2018 where the municipality took both draft IDP and a draft Budget to the community to tell them of what has been budgeted based on the first consultation.
-By doing so, the municipality is trying to strengthen the communication between them and the community.
-The process of the second consultation for 2018/2019 IDP Review and Budget was unfolded as follows:
+- Shortage of water supply and non-operational hand pumps - Insufficient sanitation infrastructure - Too many illegal connections which leaves some areas of ward 8/9 not receiving water - Upgrade of Moyeni/Zwelisha WTW will improve the situation. - Upgrading of Langkloof WTW will - Maintenance and refurbishment of all hand pumps - Waste water works and completion of sewer reticulation network around Bergville town (ward11) - ➤ The second public participation was held in April 2019 where the municipality took both the draft 2019/2020 IDP and a draft 2019/2020 Budget to the community to tell them of what has been budgeted based on the first consultation.
+By doing so, the municipality was trying to strengthen the communication between them and the community. - ➤ The table below show how the second consultation for 2019/2020 IDP Review and Budget was unfolded: